Company Logo - Home Link

 This 3-hour tour begins at 18:00 each evening and includes the e-bike, a reflective vest, and a helmet to keep you safe.

-Find more information on the bike tour here
+Find more information on the bike tour here.

-14) Evening Tour of Belém
+13) Evening Tour of Belém

 If you’re looking for a walking tour that starts in the late afternoon to early evening, Take Lisboa offers their Belém tour at 16:00 on Wednesdays, Fridays, and Saturdays.

-It lasts 2.5 hours and takes you past the bright houses, National Palace, gardens, and important historical monuments like the Tower of Belem.
+It lasts 2.5 hours and takes you past the bright houses, the National Palace, gardens, and important historical monuments like the Tower of Belem.

 You’ll end up close to the River Tagus, which is perfect for finding a cafe or restaurant with open-air seating and enjoying the sunset as you rest after the walk.